 Clark residents can book meetings for a year out from the day the request is submitted.
 Non-Clark occupants can book a maximum of three months out from the date of the request.

 The Event Owner for every meeting or event must be a Principal Investigator or a Stanford faculty member.

 For any classes/courses booked in S361, a Clark Center faculty member (resident of the Clark Center with lab space in the building) must be the instructor for the course.

-A valid PTA is required to submit a room request for insurance purposes.
+A valid PTA is required to submit any room request, for insurance purposes.
 Any damage to the room (including food/drink spills and messes) or undue rearrangement of the room furniture will result in a minimum $250 charge for housekeeping.

 Any food or drink or related trash found in the Clark Auditorium will result in a minimum of a $250 fee, as food and drink are strictly prohibited in that space at all times.

 No furniture of any kind may be brought into the Auditorium.
 The seminar and conference rooms must be returned to their original configuration by the end of the meeting time.
 If additional cleaning or repair is needed, a fee of at least $250 will apply.
 If an event will be utilizing the Clark Center Courtyard space to serve any food, a housekeeping fee of a minimum of $250 per four hours will be necessary.

 Any meeting or event held on a weekend will require at least $250/four hours housekeeping, as well as a chaperone fee (to be determined by Clark Reservations team, based on details of event).
 Events held outside of business hours (Monday through Friday, 8 AM - 5 PM) may also be subject to these fees.

 Filming and/or photography inside Clark Center spaces is not allowed unless you have received specific written approval in advance from Clark Center Facilities.
 Requests for approval must be made, and approval must be received, well in advance of the intended shoot date.